KeyNode-Driven Geometry Coding for Real-World Scanned Human Dynamic Mesh Compression: Evaluation

 The \textit{Basketball} sequence involves different objects joining and separating over time.
 Since our method uses a fixed size for the GoF throughout the sequence, our prediction model may encounter challenges when objects join and separate.
 The compression performance might be improved by incorporating an adaptive GoF scheme, allowing for the dynamic insertion of I-frames as needed.

 The curves in Figures \ref{fig:RD-MSDM2-cat1} and \ref{fig:RD-MSDM2-cat23} can be summarized in terms of average bitrate savings using Bjøntegaard Delta rate (BD-rate) percentage, following the methodology in \cite{Bjntegaard2001CalculationOA}.
-Table \ref{tab:BD-rate-cat1} presents the BD-rate percentages compared to two coding modes of V-DMC.
 BD-rate measures the difference in bit rate required to achieve the same level of distortion between two compression methods.
 A lower BD-rate indicates better compression efficiency, as it achieves the same quality with less data.
-Consequently, in Table \ref{tab:BD-rate-cat1}, negative values indicate that Ours outperforms the comparison method, while positive values indicate that Ours performs worse.
-According to Table \ref{tab:BD-rate-cat1}, our methods considerably outperform V-DMC for sequences in the Slow Motion Category.
-For sequences in the Fast Motion category, compared to V-DMC, our methods perform slightly better on \textit{Longdress}, slightly worse on \textit{Dancer}, and comparably on \textit{Levi}.
-For the Join/Split category, we outperform V-DMC by a small margin.
+Table \ref{tab:BD-rate-cat1} presents the BD-rate percentages compared to two coding modes of V-DMC; negative values indicate that Ours outperforms the comparison method, while positive values indicate that Ours performs worse.
+According to Table \ref{tab:BD-rate-cat1}, our methods considerably outperform V-DMC for sequences in all categories.